The five Chinese elements of life — earth, metal, water, wood, and fire — are phases or movements of yin and yang energy.

 Yin represents condensing energy, the material and substantial.
 Yang represents expanding energy, the immaterial and non-substantial.

-When the five elements are flowing in balance, yin and yang are in balance, and you are healthy.
+When the five elements flow in balance, yin and yang are balanced, and you are healthy.
 Imbalances lead to problems.

 Here's a little information about the five Chinese elements, potential imbalances, and essential oils to help correct imbalances, based mostly on information from Aromatherapy for Healing the Spirit and The Healing Intelligence of Essential Oils.